Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Rachel Gregg over 1 year ago
+Rachel Gregg almost 2 years ago

 This morning Cap Radio aired an NPR segment about the tragedy at Waco.
 The tragic standoff sowed seeds for continuous conspiracy theories and violence (OK City, Alex Jones, Colorado Springs shooting).